-- review information supplied by you and determine if child is eligibile for AFDC Foster Care (Program 08) or Medical Coverage Only (Program 09) - notifies you of the child's eligibility statur - recertifies eligibility every 6 months (on basis of information supplied on Form 62 by you) and notifies you of current eligibility status
+- review information supplied by you and determine if child is eligibile for AFDC Foster Care (Program 08) or Medical Coverage Only (Program 09) - notifies you of the child's eligibility status - recertifies eligibility every 6 months (on basis of information supplied on Form 62 by you) and notifies you of current eligibility status

 THE IMPORTANCE OF COORDINATION BETWEEN THE SOCIAL SERVICES WORKER AND THE FINANCIAL SERVICES WORKER CANNOT BE OVEREMPHASIZED!
+ONCE OVER LIGHTLY

-- 2. What types of places may be included under "institutions"? - 3.
+- 1. What five general types of substitute care are listed in the Social Services Handbook? - 2.
+What types of places may be included under "institutions"? - 3.
 What is the Department's commitment to preserving family ties? - 4.
 If a child cannot remain with his own parents, whom should you seek next? - 5.
 Why is it desirable, if possible, to place children with relatives? - 6.
-What are foster homes? - 7.
-To what extent are these homes certified in Texas? - 8.
+What are foster homes?

+- 7. To what extent are these homes certified in Texas? - 8.
 Of what do foster families usually consist? - 9.
 What kind of lives do children in foster homes live? - 10.
 What is a foster group home?
 Must foster group homes be licensed? - 11.
 What is the difference in living styles in a foster home and a foster group home? - 12.
 Must institutions be licensed? - 13.
 Are independent living arrangements in certified homes?
 Who arranges these situations? - 14.
 What type of care is best for babies and pre-schoolers?
 What for little children and pre-adolescents?
 For older children? - 15.
 Should handicapped children be placed in institutions or do they benefit from more personal care? - 16.
 What should you do when the specific child care resource which a particular child needs does not exist? - 17.
-To what DPW book should you go to find available resources?
+To what DFW book should you go to find available resources?
 Where will you find it?